zodman/djangocms-bulma-column/README.rst

-djangocms-column
+djangocms-bulma-column
 ================

-A Multi Column Plugin for django CMS.
+A Columns of bulma Plugin for django CMS.

+based on djangocms-column

 Installation